mlaparie/captrapquantiles/README.md

-# An R script to automatically calculate phenological quantiles of Pine Processionary Moth flights from Captrap automated monitorings
+# An R script to batch calculate phenological quantiles from Captrap automated traps csv files

 ## How to use
 1. Place `quantiles.R` in a Captrap folder structured with subfolders containing the data (in csv format) of each year downloaded from the Captrap web interface, like this: